opulo-inc/docs/docs/openpnp/v4/calibration/5-mm-per-pixel/index.md

 <br/><br/>

 1. **Manually adjust the Nozzle to be over the Bottom Camera**.
-    * Using the controls at the bottom left of OpenPnP, jog the N2 (right) nozzle to be roughly in the center of the Datum board.
-It does not need to be precise.
+    * Using the controls at the bottom left of OpenPnP, jog `Nozzle: N2` (right toolhead) to roughly the center of the Datum board, positioning it near the edge closest to the bottom camera.
+This placement makes it easier to see the nozzle tip's proximity to the Datum board as you lower it.
-    * Lower the N2 nozzle so that it’s just barely touching the top surface of the Datum Board.
-It doesn’t matter exactly where.
+    * Lower the `Nozzle: N2` so that it’s just barely touching the top surface of the Datum Board.
     * **Keep the nozzle at this Z height** and carefully use the jog controls to move it directly over the **center of the bottom camera’s reticle**.
      ![Position nozzle over camera](images/position-nozzle-over-camera.webp)
      ![Jog the nozzle over the camera](images/jog-controls-bottom.webp)